jj5/kickass-crypto/README.md

 This code should work on PHP 7.4 or greater.
 If you try to run this code on an older version of PHP it will log an error message and exit your process.

+## Supported Use Cases

+This code supports two specific use cases:

+* round-trip encryption
+* at-rest encryption

+Keys are managed separately and differently for each use case.

+The details of how each use case is supported are documented below.

 ## Configuration Settings

 Please be advised that at the moment this code is configured directly in the `config.php` file.